tzaeschke/phtree/README.md

 ### Advantages

-- Memory efficient (PH1 only): Due to prefix sharing and other optimisations the tree may consume less memory than a flat array of integers/floats.
+- Memory efficient (PH1 only): Due to prefix sharing and other optimizations the tree may consume less memory than a flat array of integers/floats.
 - Update efficiency: The performance of `insert()`, `update()` and `delete()` operations is almost independent of the size of the tree.
 For low dimensions performance may even increase(!) with growing tree size (> 1M entries).
 - Small queries / spatial join: The PH-Tree (**PH1 only**) excels at 'small' window queries (small = small result size, such as 0 or 1).
 Experiments have shown that a brute force spatial join with the PH-Tree may be faster than dedicated solutions such as [TOUCH](https://infoscience.epfl.ch/record/186338/files/sigfp132-nobari_1.pdf) (simulating experiments as described in the TOUCH paper).
 - Scalability with size: The tree scales very with size especially with larger datasets with 1 million entries or more.
 - Scalability with dimension: Updates and 'contains()' scale almost horizontally with increasing dimensionality.
-Depending on the dataset, window queries may scale up to 20 dimensions or more. _k_NN queries also scale well, much better than kD-trees, but can't quite compete with specialized solution such as CoverTree.
+Depending on the dataset, window queries may scale up to 20 dimensions or more. _k_NN (nearest neighbor) queries also scale well, much better than kD-trees, but can't quite compete with specialized solution such as CoverTree.
 - Skewed data: The tree works very well with skewed datasets, it actually prefers skewed datasets over evenly distributed datasets.
 However, see below (Data Preprocessing) for an exception.
 - Stability: The tree never performs rebalancing, but imbalance is inherently limited so it is not a concern (maximum depth is 64, see paper).
 The advantages are that any modification operation will never modify more than one node in the tree.
 This limits the possible CPU cost and IO cost of update operations.
 It also makes is suitable for concurrency, see also the section on concurrency below.
 - IO / persistence: The nodes of PH2 use internally B+Trees.
 These lend themselves to page base storage, at least for higher dimensions where nodes contain more entries.